you-zhou/notes/dev.md

 One of the secrets of becoming a great Python programmer is to **read, understand, and comprehend excellent code.**
 Excellent code typically follows the guidelines outlined in Code Style, and does its best to express a clear and concise intent to the reader.
 Included below is a list of recommended Python projects for reading.
 Each one of these projects is a paragon of Python coding.
-• Howdoi Howdoi is a code search tool, written in Python.
+* [Howdoi](https://github.com/gleitz/howdoi) Howdoi is a code search tool, written in Python.
-• Flask Flask is a microframework for Python based onWerkzeug and Jinja2.
+* Flask Flask is a microframework for Python based onWerkzeug and Jinja2.
 It’s intended for getting started very quickly and was developed with best intentions in mind.
 • Diamond Diamond is a python daemon that collects metrics and publishes them to Graphite or other backends.
 It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
 Additionally, it features an API for